new2nonstop/nonstop101/README.md

 # Nonstop 101
 Welcome to New to Nonstop's 101.
-We're looking at
+We're glad to see a fellow developer on this readme file.

 ## See something that's not right?
 Edit the site, and show your merged pull request to redeem some merch at our next meeting!